FctsFxns/schultzen-web/_works/PERRA_PERDIDA.md

 ---
 title: PERRA PERDIDA
 categories: Project Performatic Cinematic Collage 2016
 intro: PERRA PERDIDA is a guided performatic tour on loss, abandoned and forgotten.
-Presented in public in the context of the project "Perturbating Distribution" by Francesc Ruiz.
+Presented in public in the context of the project **Disturbing Distribution** by Francesc Ruiz.
 featured_image: /media/images/SalaXFeatured1.jpg